EAGLE: Elevating Geometric Reasoning through LLM-empowered Visual Instruction Tuning

-We utilize the geometry-specific Geo170K dataset introduced by G-LLaVA \cite{gllava} to train our model.
-Geo170K is constructed utilizing the training sets of GeoQA+ \cite{GeoQA+} and Geometry3K \cite{Geometry3K}.
-Concretely, Geo170K consists of two parts: 60K examples of geometric alignment data primarily in the form of image-caption pairs, and 110K examples of geometric question-answer data with detailed CoT rationales.
+\textbf{Datasets.} We utilize the geometry-specific Geo170K dataset introduced by G-LLaVA \citep{gllava} to train our model.
+Geo170K is constructed utilizing the training sets of GeoQA+ \citep{GeoQA+} and Geometry3K \citep{Geometry3K}, which consists of two parts: 60K examples of geometric alignment data primarily in the form of image-caption pairs, and 110K examples of geometric question-answer data with detailed CoT rationales.